yash1patel8/Superstore-Data-Analysis-using-AWS/README.md

 - **Furniture**: Furniture has moderate sales but lower profit margins compared to the other categories.

 **Visualization**:
-- A bar chart illustrating the total sales for each product category (Office Supplies, Technology, Furniture).

  ![Superstore Sales Chart](Images/Quicksight-report_page-0002.jpg)

 ### 3. Sum of Profit and Quantity by Product Name